 At some point during your interview, you will likely hear the dreaded question: Why should we hire you?
 Although it seems simple, this question can be tricky and intimidating if you’re not prepared.
-After all, explaining what makes you a better fit for the role than other candidates is not easy – or is it?
-With preparation and a handy list of tips like the one below, you can master your answer and cement your position as the ideal candidate.
+Here are a few steps you can take to prepare a thoughtful, impressive response.

 This question is your chance to pitch yourself to the interviewer.
 Present yourself as an invaluable asset, and your chances of moving forward in the hiring process will skyrocket.